 -

-Judah recognises the righteousness of the hidden creative act (Tamar).
+Judah recognises the hidden creative act (Tamar).

 -

-Judas recognises the righteousness of the revealed creative power (Jesus).
+Judas recognises the revealed creative power (Jesus).

 From Veil to Revelation